Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 Accident and Emergency

-If you are in need of urgent care, please continue to attend.
+If you need urgent care, please attend.

 If you have an emergency call 999.